 Live joyfully, live Rabelais!

-On Wednesday, March 8, students, doctors, staff and friends of the University gathered at the Jardin des plantes to inaugurate the restored Rabelais monument.
-This was an opportunity for the Montpellier Rifle Association to reaffirm its affiliation with the French writer, a former student of the Faculty of Medicine of Montpellier, but also with his philosophy summed up in the famous formula: "Live joyfully!
+On Wednesday, March 8, students, doctors, staff, and friends of the University gathered at the Jardin des Plantes to inaugurate the restored Rabelais monument.
+This was an opportunity for the Montpellier student association to reaffirm its connection with the French writer, a former student of the Montpellier Faculty of Medicine, but also with his philosophy, summed up in the famous phrase: "Live joyfully!"

-In 1921, on the occasion of the 700th anniversary of the Faculty of Medicine of Montpellier, the Carabins commissioned the sculptor Jacques Villeneuve to create this work, which he named "En vin vérité" (In Truthful Wine).
-Under the bust of Rabelais which overhangs the monument, the faces of Pantagruel and Gargantua frame a bas-relief representing a scene taken from a farce written and played at the time by Rabelais on the rue de la Loge.
-In the foreground, an allegory of the Faculty of Medicine in the guise of a woman in professorial dress is bending over the Aphorisms of Hippocrates translated into Greek by Rabelais.
-Finally, on the right, a Carabinian student faces Rabelais and holds a cup of wine in his right hand.
+In 1921, on the occasion of the 700th anniversary of the Faculty of Medicine of Montpellier, the medical students of the time commissioned this work from the sculptor Jacques Villeneuve, who named it "En vin vérité" (In Wine Truth).
+Beneath the bust of Rabelais overlooking the monument, the faces of Pantagruel and Gargantua frame a bas-relief depicting a scene from a farce written and performed at the time by Rabelais on Rue de la Loge.
+In the foreground, an allegory of the Faculty of Medicine in the guise of a woman in professorial dress leans over Hippocrates' Aphorisms, translated into Greek by Rabelais.
+Finally, on the right, a medical student faces Rabelais and holds out a cup of wine in his right hand.

 The cup is full again

-And it is to celebrate this newfound beauty and the certainty that generations of students will continue to celebrate the Rabelaisian art of living that the Carabins and Carabines of Montpellier ended this ceremony with a cup in hand to accompany the words of their president:
+And it is to celebrate this rediscovered beauty and the certainty that generations of students will continue to celebrate the Rabelaisian art of living that the medical students of Montpellier ended this ceremony with a toast to accompany the words of their president:

 Health.